 MultiSig uses multiple keys, allowing multiple parties to individually sign-off to collectively authorize an account withdrawal.

-MultiSig is a dramatic improvement in security over single signature schemes, however it also has undesirable attributes:
+MultiSig is a dramatic improvement in security over single signature schemes, however it also has multiple undesirable attributes:

-increases the number of hashed signatures added to the blockchain, by at least 3 versus 1, reducing the number of transactions per block by up to 50% compared to single-key models,
+increases the number of hashed signatures added to the blockchain, by at least 3 versus 1, potentially reducing the number of transactions per block by up to 50% compared to single-key models,

 increased key administration complexities associated with a unique key for each approver,

 on-chain broadcasting of security policies and changes – specifying key holders,

 the existence of full keys on approver devices which are subject to theft.

 ThresholdSig - The New Gold Standard for Wallet Security

 Sepior™ ThresholdSig is resetting industry benchmarks for cryptocurrency wallet security, simplicity, flexibility, and blockchain efficiency.
 Key benefits include: